SKIP TO MAIN CONTENT

 Consider your credit rating.

 Another means by which lenders gauge your trustworthiness as a borrower is through your credit rating.
-This indicates your credit history, which includes such crucial information as the number of your open loans and the punctuality
+This indicates your credit history, which includes such crucial information as the number of your open loans and the punctuality of your past payments.

 Credit ratings are important because they often determine whether or not you will be approved for a loan and what your interest rate will be.
 Thus, you cannot take your credit seriously enough!
-We suggest checking your credit
+We suggest checking your credit reports at least once a year or before making any major purchase to ensure the accuracy of the information contained there.

 Ratings usually vary between 400 and 800.
 You may qualify for a Fixed Rate loan if your credit score is above 620.